nus-cs2103/website-base/admin/project-w07-v11.md

 #### {{ thumb(4) }} {{ icon_team }} Wrap up v1.1

-* After all changes that _can_ be merged before the milestone deadline has been merged, use `git tag` feature to tag the current version with the milestone `v1.1` and push the tag to the team repo.
+* After all changes that _can_ be merged before the milestone deadline have been merged, use `git tag` feature to tag the current version with the milestone `v1.1` and push the tag to the team repo.

 #### {{ thumb(5) }} {{ icon_individual }} Draft a rough project plan